Skip to content

 • Configure Gradle Plugin ft-plugin to collect App startup events and network request data, as well as Android Native related events (page transitions, click events, Native network requests, WebView data).

-• Note that you need to configure the Guance Android Maven repository address simultaneously in Gradle for both Plugin and AAR.
-Refer to the build.gradle configuration in the example.
+• Note that it is necessary to configure Guance Android Maven repository address simultaneously in Gradle, both Plugin and AAR are required.
+For configuration details, see the example build.gradle configuration.

 Now in your code, you can use: